-These priorities are reviewed on an annual basis by the Trustees and may change.
+These priorities are reviewed on an annual basis by the Trustees and may be subject to change.

 Priorities

 Trustees consult with their families to identify appropriate charities and undertake research on those charities before presenting their suggestions to the Board of Trustees for decision.
 The Trustees do not accept unsolicited grant applications.